 At Haoma, we grow what we cook, and we cook what we love.
 We insist on being a restaurant where innovative gastronomy and sustainable practices find a harmonious balance.
 We are committed to protecting the environment and to the fair treatment of every single person along the food chain.

-We have a firm anti-pesticide, no antibiotics policy and we use seasonal, home-grown ingredients supplemented by fresh produce sourced from farmers, breeders and fishermen in the vicinity of Bangkok.
+We have a firm anti-pesticide, no antibiotics policy and we use seasonal, home-grown ingredients supplemented by fresh produce sourced from farmers, breeders and fishermen in the vicinity of Bangkok getting the best local organic Thai ingredients most of it grown at our own partner farms and monitored personally by our chefs.

 Haoma’s menu is driven by an ambitious culinary vision: to create an experience landscape that stimulates not only the senses of sight, taste, smell and texture but also piques curiosity and nostalgia.
 It comes as no surprise then that the kitchen is surrounded by life; arrays of herbs and leafy greens thriving in a greenhouse where daylight shines bright from all sides.

-In the words of Chef DK, the cusine can be best described as Progressive Urban-Farm Dining and Mixology.
+In the words of Chef DK, the cuisine can be best described as his interpretation of asian cuisine driven by his love for Indian ingredients and his deep Indian Roots.

 The old-world charm of the colonial house and its tranquil surroundings give Haoma a comfortable, serene vibe.
 The heart of the restaurant, a large greenhouse wrapped around the two storey structure, gives the impression of a grove in a rainforest.
 It succeeds in creating an ambiance that reminds you of a farm, subtly complimenting the concept of zero kilometers.
 The modern dining space and the greenery of the environment blend together quite seamlessly and complement, rather than contradict each other.